 Changes to Google Maps API

-Apart from an increase of in the price of using the Google Maps API, there is many more and no of them are great.
+Apart from an increase in the price of using the Google Maps API, there are many more and none of them are great.
 Below is a list of what is happening to the APIs with these changes: